pmjones/php-styler/README.md

 Comment lines are always attached to the following line, not the same or previous line.
 That is, leading or trailing comments *on the same line* may not appear where you expect.
 Likewise, comments intended to be attached to the *previous* line may end up attached to the *following* line.
 (This is a limitation of PHP-Parser.)

+Comments within argument or parameter lists may mess up indenting; consider removing them.

-Inline comments after array elements will mess up indenting; consider placing the comment on the line above that element instead.
+Inline comments within array elements may mess up indenting; consider placing the comment on the line above that element instead.

-Comments on closure signatures will mess up indenting.
+Comments on closure signatures may mess up indenting.
 For example, the following is how PHP-Styler reformats one part of Laminas Escaper:

 ```php
 $this->htmlAttrMatcher =